profjsb/my-content/content/post/curatingai/index.md

 </figure>
 </center>

-I kicked off the preview dinner noting that ``<i>the co-curators wanted to bring AI back the physical realm back, and I say back purposely here because that is where AI is born.
+I kicked off the preview dinner noting that ``<i>the co-curators wanted to bring AI **back** to the physical realm, and I say back purposely here because that is where AI is born.
 Let me explain: it’s of course natural to think of AI as a model of zeros and ones, a digital function that takes inputs and gives outputs, but what we forget in this digital age is that those images and texts used to train models were in their original form pictures of captured natural scenes or words coming out of a pure carbon based intelligence—only later was the analog digitized.
 And now today we bring it back into the physical realm.
 We’ll have the rest of our lives to consume ai generated content on digital screens—not here tonight...
 ''</I>